PennLINC/docker_R/README.md

 # docker_R
-This holds example `Dockerfile` for building a docker image that includes R packages.
+This holds example `Dockerfile` for building a Docker image that includes R packages.

+## How to directly use the Docker image built based on this example `Dockerfile`?
+Please refer to the below section for [how to use as Singularity container on clusters](#use-as-singularity-container-on-clusters).

 ## How to reuse this `Dockerfile` for my case?
 Different projects may require different R packages.
 If the list of R packages included in this example `Dockerfile`